CL2-UWaterloo/DiffFP/README.md

 ![Defensive Driving](assets/defencive_driving.gif)

-*The follower car maintains a safe distance and matches the lead car's speed, occasionally performing a shoulder check without attempting to overtake.*
+*The attacking agent maintains a safe distance and matches the defending car's speed, occasionally performing a shoulder check without attempting to overtake.*

 ---